arkency/posts/posts/2017-08-03-when-ddd-clicked-for-me.md

 * reacts to `PaymentPaid`, `OrderCompleted`, `OrderCompletionFailure`
 * when both subsystems have success and it receives `PaymentPaid`, `OrderCompleted`, it can trigger `CapturePayment` command (in credit card payments the process has 2 phases: autorization, which reserves the money, and capturing, which actually confirms you want to receive them).

+    <%= img_fit("ddd-rails-ruby-saga-clicked/saga_diagram_ok_1.png") %>

 * when the `Payment` is _Paid_ but we could not complete our `Order` and got `OrderCompletionFailure` for a brief moment of time (temporally) we have discrepancy between two sub-systems.
 But DDD made me realize this is a natural situation.
 More importantly DDD helped me realized this is a daily routine in businesses.
 There is never 100% agreement with the money you got and Orders you shipped/delivered.
 It just takes time.

     This might be obvious for you if you work on e-commerce system selling normal goods.
 But in systems dealing with virtual goods (book, coupons, accesses, videos, streaming) I noticed that the teams rarely make that distinction.
-The discrepancy can be easily fixed by triggering Release/Refund for the payment.
+The discrepancy can be easily fixed by triggering release/refund command for the payment.
+Just as you would do in normal business when you got the money but for some reason you could not send it to a customer.

-<%= img_fit("ddd-rails-ruby-saga-clicked/saga_diagram_ok_1.png") %>
     <%= img_fit("ddd-rails-ruby-saga-clicked/saga_diagram_fail_1.png") %>

 ### Consequences